Helsinki Roosters

 The Helsinki Roosters are an American football team based in Helsinki, Finland established in 1979.
-The team plays in the Vaahteraliiga Maple League in Finland and their home field is the Helsinki Velodrome.
+The team plays in the Vaahteraliiga Maple League (the highest level of American football in Finland) and their home field is the Helsinki Velodrome.

 History

 Roosters were founded in 1979 and the club is a founding member of the American Football Association of Finland (SAJL).
 The team has played in every season of the Vaahteraliiga and has only been left out of the playoffs twice.
 The Roosters have won the regular season 11 times and have gone the whole season unbeaten for five times (in 1983, 1988, 1999, 2002 and 2013).
-The Roosters have friendly rivalry with local Helsinki Wolverines and Helsinki 69ers.
+They also have friendly rivalry with local Helsinki Wolverines and Helsinki 69ers.

 Roosters have also been successful in international competitions.
 In 1988 they won the Eurobowl II in London, where the Roosters beat Amsterdam Crusaders 35–14.
 In 1989 Roosters came third-placed.
 In 1994, Roosters took part in the Football League of Europe.
 Roosters participated in the European Club Championship European Football League in 1996, 1997, 1998 and 1999.
 Roosters tour yearly to play international friendlies and were the first Finnish team ever to play in United States in 1985.

 Roosters won the first IFAF Europe Champions League in 2014.
 They beat Vukovi Beograd 36–29 in the final, held in Elancourt, France.